 The quantum leap that is possible via exponential technology is not yet being accessed.
 Diversity and inclusion in corporate technology and many other industries too often amounts to lip-service.
 Technology companies have hardly moved the needle since they were challenged to report diversity numbers.
 Women make up under 20% of workforce and underrepresented groups are still at less than 12%.

-there are numerous individuals and organizations committed to achieving similar goals.
+Additionally, there are numerous individuals and organizations committed to achieving similar goals.
 While they share common values and their commitment as change agents, These champions are often not connected; working with separate agendas, funding and strategies while competing with one another for resources.

 while recognizing the potent value of these champions for change, As a collective, we can drive actionable outcomes that are measurable and sustainable much more effectively.
-ALL-IN provides a unique opportunity for these groups to work together toward a shared agenda.
-By combing their resources, knowledge, and skills.

 We have an opportunity to shift the conversation, to give the crack in the doorway that exists today a swift, hard and calculated kick; creating a portal for equality, access, diversity and inclusion while facilitating countless opportunities in the workforce, education and training, media and in our global society at large.